Meet the Team

 Here at Macqueen's we have a large team of staff who between them have many years of experience caring for pets like yours.
 See some familiar faces here, alongside those who work tirelessly behind the scenes.

-We are currently in the process of collecting personal biographies from all of our staff, please check to see who we've updated.
+We are currently in the process of collecting personal biographies from all of our staff, please check to see who we've updated (click on anyone with a + after their name).

 Our vets are all experienced small animal clinicians who work as a team to share expertise and specialist skills.